Graduate Programs

 Detailed commencement information will be sent to all students who have been approved to graduate and indicate they will participate in the commencement ceremony.

-Whitworth University reserves the right to withhold transcripts and diplomas until all campus debts are cleared and all holds on student records are removed.
+Whitworth University reserves the right to withhold diplomas until all campus debts are cleared and all holds on student records are removed.